lnugraha/time-converter-api/README.md

 - Given username and password login credentials, design a login user interface that allows users to enter the system securely should the login credentials are accurate

 - Designs:
+- [ ] Create two textfields that accept username and password upon login to the system
+- [ ] The system will show two errors: empty textfield or incorrect credentials, if users do not input correct information
+- [ ] Once successfully login, only decipherable information will displayed to the main page

 ## Case 2: Update API Parameter(s) ##
 - After logging in to the system, design a user interface that allows users to change or modify their time zone

 - Designs:
+- [ ] Upon login, the timezone that is initially fetched from web API will be displayed in the main page
+- [ ] Users can modify their timezone by selecting the button at the bottom right corner
+- [ ] Users can select any number from -12 to 12 as their timezone

 ## Results ##